 Art Nouveau and the Belle Époque

-Immerse yourself in the aesthetic pleasures of two much-beloved styles of art, architecture and design – Art Nouveau and Art Deco – in the key exemplar cities of Prague, Brussels and Paris.
+Immerse yourself in three major European capitals, admiring the aesthetic pleasures of two much-loved styles in art, architecture and design: Art Nouveau and Art Deco.

 This tour is part of the World Art Tours program organised by the Art Gallery Society of NSW in partnership with Renaissance Tours.